lukso-network/docs/docs/guides/browser-extension/install-browser-extension.md

 :::

 :::note
-If you have MetaMask installed, **right click on both** MetaMask and UP Extension and select "This Can Read and Change Site Data > When you Click the Extension".
-This was you can select per tab, which extension can read your site.
-By closing the tab you can reset this.
+If you have **MetaMask** installed, *right click on both* MetaMask and UP Extension and select *"This Can Read and Change Site Data > When you Click the Extension"*.
+Then you you can select for every website which extension you use.
+By closing the tab you can reset this selection.

 <img width="400" src="https://user-images.githubusercontent.com/232662/192822200-392b19f1-321b-4a59-928a-f71876bec6f3.png" />
 :::